Financial-Times/origami/README.md

 ## Requirements

-Error tracking in a product requires a project to be set up in [Sentry](//getsentry.com) as `o-errors` uses the Sentry error aggregator to report errors centrally.
+Error tracking in a product requires a project to be set up with [Sentry](//getsentry.com) as `o-errors` reports errors to Sentry.

 See the [Sentry documentation](https://app.getsentry.com/docs/platforms/) for setup specifics.